willkerry/sudbury-rowing-club/data/_news/fun-fenland-2016.md

 Sam McLoughlin and Byron Bullen raced in the Junior 16 double sculls event, losing their heat to Peterborough.

-The womens Junior 16 Double Scull of Amelia Moule and Nell Belcher had some excellent racing in one of the most popular events of the day.
+The women’s Junior 16 Double Scull of Amelia Moule and Nell Belcher had some excellent racing in one of the most popular events of the day.
 They won all four races , beating London Youth Rowing, Beccles, Globe RC and in the final Broxbourne.
 Amelia Moule also raced in the Junior 16 single scull event where she won her heat against St. Ives.
 In the quarter final she met with a sculler from Globe RC who beat Sudbury by one and a half lengths.

-The newly formed womens Junior 15 double scull of Martha Bullen and Amelia Maskell won their heat against London Youth Rowing.
+The newly formed women’s Junior 15 double scull of Martha Bullen and Amelia Maskell won their heat against London Youth Rowing.
 In the semi they beat a crew from Putney High School RC taking them into the final against another Putney crew.
 This time the opposition was too strong.

 The Mixed Masters C double scull of Susie and Tony Moule retained their title at this event by beating a crew from Deben.
 Scullers Byron Bullen, Sam McLoughlin and Martha Bullen all raced in single sculls but on this occasion didn't make the finals.